Murugesh Nirani

-Murugesh Rudrappa Nirani (born 18 August 1965), is an Indian industrialist and politician serving as the Minister of Large and Medium Industries of Karnataka from 4 August 2021.
-He is a third-term Member of the Legislative Assembly (MLA) of Bilgi, Bagalkot and is a minister in the Government of Karnataka.
-He was honored with Doctorate (D. Litt.)
-Award for his social work from KIMSD University of Maharashtra on 5 December 2021.
+Murugesh Rudrappa Nirani (born 18 August 1965), is an Indian industrialist and politician who served as the Minister of Large and Medium Industries of Karnataka from 2021 to 2023.
+He was the Member of the Legislative Assembly (MLA) of Bilgi Assembly constituency in Bagalkot twice until his defeat in the 2023 Karnataka Legislative Assembly election.
+He is the brother of Hanumant Nirani who is a member of the Karnataka Legislative Council.

 Early life and education

 Nirani was born in a Lingayat family, to Rudrappa and Sushilamma, at Basav Hanchal in Bilagi taluk of Bagalkot district.

 He completed his B.E. in civil engineering and gained a diploma in Business Management from Bombay University.
 He became one of the foremost engineers from his village.

 Entrepreneurial career

 Nirani set up his first sugar factory in Bagalkot, with a capacity of crushing 500 tonnes of sugarcane per day.

 He received the Make in India award on 24 December 2014.
 He is also the chairman of Nirani Group, which includes [Nirani Sugars Ltd.], [Sai Priya Sugars Ltd.], MRN Cane Power India Ltd., [Nirani Cements Pvt.
 Ltd.], and [Bilagi Sugar Mill Ltd.].

 As of 2021, over 120,000 farmers benefit from the infrastructure created by the MRN group and over 72,000 people are employed by the MRN Group.
 MRN group is also one of the largest producers of ethanol in India.